ANUcybernetics/panic/priv/static/md/about.md

 # PANIC!: **P**layground **A**i **N**etwork for **I**nteractive **C**reativity

-_PANIC!_ is an interactive installation where **you** can play with feedback loops of generative AI models hooked end-to-end.
+_PANIC!_ is an interactive installation where **you** can play with feedback loops of generative AI (GenAI) models hooked up end-to-end.
 As well as generating intriguing text, images and audio, PANIC! explores how different ways of connecting these models up can give rise to different patterns of outputs, emergent behaviours, recurring patterns, and degenerate cases.
-Today, the low barrier to entry in generative AI model platforms (in terms of cost, time, and knowledge) means that more and more of us are using them.
+Today, the low barrier to entry in GenAI model platforms (in terms of cost, time, and knowledge) means that more and more of us are using them.
 But just because we _can_ put our text/images/audio into these models and have them provide new text/images/audio in return, does it mean that we _should_?